CyrilleB79/NVDAScripts/README.md

 This script allows to enable the stack trace logging of the speech function when pressing NVDA+control+alt+S. You may modify this file to pathc another function.
 See all instructions in the file for details on usage.

-### globalPlugins/startupOptionWorkaround.py

-With Windows 10 1903 update, NVDA may start after logon even when this is disabled in General settings panel (cf. [#9528][1]).
-This script does not fix the issue.
-However, as a work-around, it unloads NVDA just after startup in the case it should not have started up at all.
-Of course, when [#9528][1] is fixed in NVDA (or in Windows), this script is useless and should be removed.

 ### globalPlugins/windowutil.py

 This debug script allows to get various information on the current navigator object or associated window.
 It is an improvement of [NVDA developer guide][2] example 3